Luo-hongyi/CS415-MP2-AL/README.md

 When the player sustains damage, it is pushed back a few steps, lose control for a second, and visual and sound effects are triggered.
 Players can destroy enemies by jumping on their heads or tops, which in turn increases the player's health points.

+Player must kill (destroy) a certain number of enemies to win.
+This means that player cannot win by avoiding enemies.

 # Design Decisions

 - Opting for an open-world-like map design to enhance the player's exploration enjoyment and game complexity.